wix/react-native-navigation/CONTRIBUTING.md

 | `yarn test-e2e-ios` | runs the ios e2e suite (with detox) in debug/release |
 | `yarn test-e2e-android` | runs the android e2e suite (with uiautomator) in debug/release on running devices/emulators <br> **Options:** `-- [release] [just com.TestClass#testMethod]` |
 | `yarn test-all` | runs all tests in parallel |

-## Workflow
-This project is driven by tests.
-Before implementing any feature or fixing any bug, a failing test (e2e or unit or both) should be added, depending on the environment of where the fix should be implemented.
-For example, for an API change, a failing e2e should be written.
-For a small bug fix in Android, for example, a unit test in Android should be added.

-This will ensure good quality throughout the life of the project and will avoid unexpected breakages.

-No PR will be accepted without adequate test coverage.

-To run the tests, use the scripts above.